 Beacon’s visually impaired tenpin bowling teams achieved the unthinkable on Saturday and won every trophy at the national blind tenpin bowling finals in Wigan in a flawless performance.
 The amazing victory saw Beacon’s bowlers take on the best of the best from around the country who all gathered in Wigan for the season finale which included fourteen teams.
 The charity is now keen on encouraging others to join the league and set up their own teams.

 The Beacon teams won national champions trophy, team knockout champions, singles champion, highest scorer on day and highest average scorer.
-The clean sweep is a first in the history of the tournament and is a new UK record.
+The charity wants to highlight the social and wellbeing benefits of joining a sports team for those living with sight loss.

 Beacon CEO, Lisa Cowley, added: “This is a huge achievement and everyone at Beacon is proud of our players.
-Getting to the final itself was a big triumph, but to then win every trophy on the day was the icing on the cake.
 This is another step in the right direction of celebrating and encouraging inclusivity within sports.
 We want people living with sight loss to realise their full potential and support them through their journey.
 This is a golden opportunity for budding bowlers to get involved and learn a new sport which could open many new doors.”

 The day concluded with a trophy presentation and meal.
 The team celebrated in style and are now planning for the next season.
 If you want to join Beacon’s visually impaired bowling team or find out about other sports and support services, please contact email@example.com or call 01902 880 111.